trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **faXmlData:** String.
 The xml-formatted configuration.
  )

-Receives the Financial Advisor’s configuration available in the TWS.
+Receives the Financial AdvisorÃ¢â‚¬â„¢s configuration available in the TWS.

 -